johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/app/about-project/sys-design/sys-design.md

 <markdown ngPreserveWhitespaces>

 The diagrams below show the interaction between software components.

- The ClientApp is the Angular Single Page Application that runs in the browser.
-The other components run on the server.
+ The ClientApp is an Angular (2+) /Typescript single page application that runs in the browser.

+The web server and other server components are in C# using [DotNet Core](https://github.com/dotnet/core)  and [Asp.Net Core](https://github.com/aspnet/home)

-Each server component is a  separate Visual Studio project.
+Each server component is a separate dotnet project.
 WorkflowApp and WebApp are console applications.
- The others are C# libraries.
+The other components are C# libraries.

-There are separate diagrams for the WebApp and ClientApp internals.

 ___
-## System  Flowchart
+## System  Design
 </markdown>
 <img src="assets/images/FlowchartSystem.png">
 <markdown ngPreserveWhitespaces>